Sharur District

 Sharur District (Şərur rayonu) is one of the 7 districts of the Nakhchivan Autonomous Republic of Azerbaijan.
 The district borders the districts of Kangarli, Sadarak, as well as the Vayots Dzor and Ararat provinces of Armenia and the West Azerbaijan Province of Iran.
 Its capital and largest city is Sharur.
 As of 2020, the district had a population of 117,600.

 Etymology

-The district was known as Norashen from 1930 to 1964, then Ilich or Ilichyovsk from 1964 to 1991 in honour of Vladimir Ilich Lenin.
+The district was renamed to Norashen from 1930 to 1964, then Ilich or Ilichyovsk from 1964 to 1991 in honour of Vladimir Ilich Lenin.
 It was finally renamed to its original name Sharur upon the dissolution of the Soviet Union and the independence of Azerbaijan.

 History

 Following the disestablishment of the Nakhichevan Khanate upon the region's annexation into the Russian Empire in 1828, the Sharur area was included into the Nakhichevan Uyezd of the Armenian Oblast, and later, the Erivan Governorate.
 In 1870, the Sharur and Daralayaz mahals of the Nakhichevan district were detached into a separate district, becoming known as the Sharur-Daralayaz Uyezd.
 According to the Russian Empire Census of 1897, the area of Sharur Daralayaz district, the centre of which is now Jalilkend, is 29,723 sq.m. km, the population was 76,551 people.
 The population of Sharur-Daralayaz district, which borders Iran and Turkey, was mainly engaged in agriculture, horticulture, viticulture, cotton growing and beekeeping.

 After the brief independence of Armenia and Azerbaijan in 1918–1920, the Sharur area—which was mostly under the control of the local Azerbaijanis—was assigned to the Nakhichevan ASSR within the Azerbaijan SSR.
 On 8 August 1930, the Sharur Uyezd of Nakhichevan was reorganised into the Norashen raion.
 On 28 February 1991, the former name of the territory, Sharur, was restored to the district.
 In its current form, the Sharur District is bordered by the Vayots Dzor and Ararat provinces of Armenia to the northeast and the West Azerbaijan Province of Iran to the southwest.
 The administrative center of the district is the city of Sharur.